 We only get nice words when we die, not when we're actually living.

-Politics is is that prominent in our lives.
+Politics is that prominent in our lives.

-You know, now it's like, okay, well, at least he was nice.
+You know, now it's like, okay, well, at least he was nice, but Donald Trump, forget it.

-Let me just play just a few of the highlights of the media's non-stop, never-ending destroy Trump mentality.
+Let me just play just a few of the highlights of the media's non-stop, never-ending, destroy Trump mentality.

-I understand why so many people voted for him.
+Sorry, I understand why so many people voted for him.

 I understand where you were coming from.